chanedwin/mlmutation/README.md

 _[simulators/pipelines](https://github.com/EdwinChanSingapore/mlmutation/tree/master/simulators/pipeline) contains all the pipelining software written in nextflow to automate simulator and variant calling processes._

-___Variant Calling and Alignment___

-The sequence reads (FASTQ) from synthetic or real datasets are first aligned to the hg19 human reference genome using BWA (0.7.13) (Li, 2013) using the default settings.
-Following alignment, the alignment files (BAM) are used for variant calling with the following callers with their default settings: FreeBayes (v1.0.2-16); GATK Haplotype Caller (v3.7-0) and Unified Genotyper (v3.7-0); Samtools (v1.3.1); Pindel (v2.3.0) (Garrison & Marth, 2012; McKenna et al. 2010, DePristo et al. 2011; Li H, et al., 2009; Ye et al., 2009).

-_[simulators/scripts](https://github.com/EdwinChanSingapore/mlmutation/tree/master/simulators/scripts) contains the base scripts that control the running of the variant calling software, as well as the options used to run the variant callers._

 ## Analysis, Machine Learning and Ranking Software

 The analysis software contain the feature extraction and engineering component that generates features from the vcf entries, the deep learning component that initialises the machine learning network and trains it, and finally the Bayesian graphing component that performs Bayesian updating to rank the mutations in terms of importance using annotations from ANNOVAR.
+By integrating information of all five callers into a neural network, we allow the network to use features of each variant call to predict whether a mutation is true or not.
+Our research shows that there is a [significant difference in using such a neural network to analyse if mutations are true](https://github.com/EdwinChanSingapore/mlmutation/blob/master/docs/edwin_chan_thesis_2017.pdf).
+Subsequently, ranking the mutations allows us to provide clinicians with a set of most important mutations that they can focus on.

 ___Preprocessing and Analysis___